laravel/docs/events.md

 When queued listeners are dispatched within database transactions, they may be processed by the queue before the database transaction has committed.
 When this happens, any updates you have made to models or database records during the database transaction may not yet be reflected in the database.
 In addition, any models or database records created within the transaction may not exist in the database.
 If your listener depends on these models, unexpected errors can occur when the job that dispatches the queued listener is processed.

+As described in the documentation of [Queues](/docs/{{version}}/queues#jobs-and-database-transactions), to handle this problem you may set the `after_commit` option in the queue connection's configuration to `true`.
 If your queue connection's `after_commit` configuration option is set to `false`, you may still indicate that a particular queued listener should be dispatched after all open database transactions have been committed by defining an `$afterCommit` property on the listener class:

     <?php